ArjunSridhar1/decentrix/README.md

 Decentrix is a blockchain ticketing platform which ensures authentic tickets and profit sharing with artists and venues.

 ## Minumum Viable Product
-Currently, we have a smart contract deployed acting as the managing system for a certain concert as the primary seller of tickets.
-In this contract, a variable number of tokens have been created, each one representing a ticket.
-Customers can bid ethereum by sending it to this contract, and, if they are selected as the highest bidder, they receive a ticket.
+Currently, we have created a smart contract deployed acting as the managing system for a certain concert.
+This contract manages 2 processes: the primary seller selling tickets to consumers, and consumers reselling tickets to other consumers.

+In this contract, a preset number of tokens are created, each one representing a ticket.
+Customers can bid ethereum by sending it to this contract, and, if they are selected as the highest bidder, they receive a ticket from the primary seller.

-Customers can also trade these tokens with another customer for ethereum with a function that we have defined.
-Lastly, a customer can claim his or her ticket by using our contract's claim function, allowing them to actually receive their ticket.
+Customers can also trade these tokens with another customer for ethereum with protocols that we have defined.
+Below we define protocols for both the consumer selling the token and the consumer buying the token in the secondary market.
+These would be abstracted away with a UI.

-## Interacting with the MVP
+## Deploying the MVP
 The solidity contract needs to deployed to see the proof-of-concept.
 You need to have Metamask installed in your browser.You need two Metamask accounts for this to work: Account 1 is the ticket primary seller, Account 2 is the ticket buyer.

 Please use the Rinkeby test network for this proof-of-concept.
 For ether to play around with, use the Rinkeby Test Network Faucet.